PopaBiancaStefana/JavaTechnologies-PopaBianca/laborator3/README.md

   - PrimeFaces framework

 # Homework :
-  - Datatable fro managing projects and students: create/edit with modal dialog
+  - Datatable for managing projects and students: create/edit with modal dialog
   - Web-flow with navigation-rules
   - Internationalization